Use Amplify Storage with any S3 bucket

 Use storage resources without an Amplify backend

-While using the Amplify Backend is the easiest way to get started, existing storage resources can also be integrated with Amplify Storage.
+While using the Amplify backend is the easiest way to get started, existing storage resources can also be integrated with Amplify Storage.

 In addition to manually configuring your storage options, you will also need to ensure Amplify Auth is properly configured in your project and associated IAM roles have the necessary permissions to interact with your existing bucket.
 Read more about using existing auth resources without an Amplify backend.